 A cross-section of groups are invited to the forum on the basis that they are mandated to represent their members.

-As the controlling body of some, but not all, Greyhound Owners & Breeders Associations (GOBAs), the Irish Greyhound Owners & Breeders Federation (IGOBF) is included to represent those affiliations.
+As the controlling body of some, but not all, Greyhound Owners and Breeders Associations (GOBAs), the Irish Greyhound Owners and Breeders Federation (IGOBF) is included to represent those affiliations.
 Other groups, including but not limited to GOBAs no longer affiliated to the IGOBF, are included on the same basis.

 The National Greyhound Consultative Forum is held on a quarterly basis with the last meeting having taken place in September 2018.
 The next meeting will take place in January 2019 with the above cross-section of groups invited to participate.